getsentry/sentry.engineering/data/blog/the-case-for-debug-ids.md

 The first property we care about is the ability to distinguish between widgets and manuals.
-That might seem obvious if we only have widgets and manuals, but let's imagine that there are actually different types of manuals such as service manuals, end user manuals, and certificate of conformance.
+That might seem obvious if we only have widgets and manuals, but let's imagine that there are different types of manuals such as service manuals, end user manuals, and certificate of conformance.
 Being self-describing means that by simply looking at the document, one can tell the type of manual (and confirm that it's not a widget itself).
 Most things